circulosmeos/gztool/README.md

     $ gztool -fb 1000000 test.gz

 Creating and index for all "\*gz" files in a directory.
-If `-e` were not used the process would stop on first file as an index for it already exist - `-e` continuos processing next file regardless of previous errors.
+If `-e` were not used the process would stop on first file as an index for it already exist - `-e` continues processing next file regardless of previous errors.

     $ gztool -ie *gz